cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 63. Privileged address has full control of funds

 Acknowledged.
 The recommendation to enforce a cap on `_executionFee` has been partially implemented by way of no longer allowing the `_executionFee` to access strategy funds.
 The executor may specify any execution fee they wish, but it must be passed as `msg.value`.
-TEST PENDING

 64. Cancellation allows for arbitrary `executionFee` receiver

 Removed the ability for the strategy to pay for its own execution fees, fees must now be paid by the executor.
 Fee recipients do not have to be `msg.sender`, but must have an executor or admin role.
 This eliminates the value leak path described in the issue.
-TEST PENDING

 65. Missing warning in the `init_GMX_positionRouter` NatSpec